-The role play/meeting must include at least 2 participants (including yourself), must not exceed 5 minutes duration, and must address all elements of the Observation Checklist below.
+The role-play/meeting must include at least 2 participants, must not exceed 10 minutes in duration and must address all elements of the Observation Checklist below.

-In this task you will participate in a role/play meeting with another student.
-These may be resourced using one of the following options:
+In this task you will participate in a role-play/meeting with one (1) other person.
+This person may be resourced using one of the following options:

-A peer who you are already working with, in the industry your qualification relates to.

-A fellow student who will play the role of TJ Jones.
-Please contact your fellow student via the Discussion Forum and coordinate your role play with them directly.
+- 1. A peer who you are already working with, in the industry your qualification relates to. - 2.
+A fellow student who will play the role of Terry Jones, the Business Director of TJ Jones Computer and Gaming Monitors and WebCams Pty Ltd. Please contact your fellow students via the Discussion Forum and coordinate your role play with them directly.

-If you are unable to find a participant to play the role of TJ Jones, contact your assessor via the Discussion Forum who will discuss options for pairing up with another student to complete this task.
+If you are unable to find a participant to play the role of Terry Jones, contact your assessor via the Discussion Forum who will discuss options for pairing up with another student to complete this task.